Skip to navigation Skip to content

 Children leaving care

-ACOs must advise if a child or young person is no longer a client of their ACO.
-This can occur if the child or young person is transferred to another ACO, if they are discharged or have absconded from the ACO.
-In these cases FTB for the child should be cancelled.
+ACOs must advise if a child or young person leaves their care.
+This can occur if the child or young person is transferred to another ACO, or if they are discharged or have absconded from the ACO.
+In these cases, FTB for the child must be cancelled.
+This process is managed by the ACOs processing team.

 Residence assessment for customers claiming Family Tax Benefit (FTB), Parental Leave Pay (PPL) and Dad and Partner Pay (DAP)